-Many travelers consider the Caribbean region as the Holy Grail of beautiful beaches in South, Central, and North America, however, Mexico also has a hidden treasure.
+Many travelers consider the Caribbean region as the Holy Grail of beautiful beaches in South, Central, and North America; however, Mexico also has a hidden treasure.
 This North American country has some of the most stunning beaches in the world.

 Below are some of the best beaches in Mexico.

 Balandra beach is usually characterized by the low crowd.
 Reason for this being that not many people know about it.
-The beach is just 45-minute drive from the town of La Paz, and when you arrive, you will not fail to notice first the beautiful pristine sand, clear blue waters and the pebbly hill, which offers perfect photo op.
+The beach is just a 45-minute drive from the town of La Paz, and when you arrive, you will not overlook first the beautiful pristine sand, clear blue waters, and the pebbly hill, which offers perfect photo op.

 You can enjoy diving at Mesoamerican Reef, which is easily accessible.
-There are a collection of diverse marine species to see, including the dolphins which you can swim up close to.
+There is a collection of diverse marine species to see, including the dolphins you can swim up close to.

 The coast of Tulum beach is cool-warm, thanks to the lush palm trees.
 You can swim the calm waters, suntan at the beach, or if you have had enough with the beach life, you can explore the Tulum Ruins that is just stone-throw away.

 North Beach / Playa Norte

 It is also perfect for young ones to swim because the water is shallow up to a good distance.
-With the beach facing west, you can enjoy a picturesque sunset when you stick around till late evening.
+You can enjoy a picturesque sunset with the beach facing west when you stick around till late evening.

-Located in Cozumel Mexico, this is one of the popular beaches in Mexico.
+Located in Cozumel, Mexico, this is one of the popular beaches in Mexico.
 Unlike other beaches in this list, Paradise Beach charges an admission fee of $3.
-That is a small price to pay considering the beach has numerous inflatable activities to revel in.
+That is a small price to pay, considering the beach has numerous inflatable activities to revel in.

-Delfines Beach or Playa Delfines in Cancun is perfect for a family beach getaway, with its gentle waves your toddlers will enjoy swimming.
+Delfines Beach or Playa Delfines in Cancun is perfect for a family beach getaway; with its gentle waves, your toddlers will enjoy swimming.
 You can book an excursion for your kids to have an up-close experience with the dolphins.

 With magnificent bays, Akumal beach provides a perfect place to dive and snorkel.
-The beach got its name from turtles, the name Akumal means a place where turtles reside- the sea turtles usually live in the grassy knoll area of the beach and come out to lay eggs on the beach sand.
+The beach got its name from turtles; the name Akumal means a place where turtles reside- the sea turtles usually live in the beach’s grassy knoll area and come out to lay eggs on the beach sand.

-This beach is a great option if you are a historian as it is situated near the Maya ruins.
-It has soft sands in the coastline.
+This beach is a great option if you are a historian, as it is situated near the Maya ruins.
+It has soft sands on the coastline.
 There are a range of rocks nearby and also in the water.

 Xpu-Ha is sandwiched between Playa del Carmen and Tulum, the two most popular towns for visitors.
 The beach has blue waters and pristine white sands.
-Visit Xpu_ha in the morning and you will enjoy majestic sunrise.
+Visit Xpu_ha in the morning, and you will enjoy majestic sunrise.

 Are you looking for a romantic gateway?
 Then visit Lover’s Beach in Cabo San Lucas.
-The beach is very much secluded and attracts less crowd.
+The beach is very much secluded and attracts fewer crowds.
 You can swim, snorkel or just relax on the calm side of the beach.

 Located in Cancun, this beach is not that well known by tourists.
 The waters have corals that are great for scuba diving as well as snorkeling.
-There are also a variety of tropical fish and other marine animals.
+There is also a variety of tropical fish and other marine animals.

-The beach is not yet commercialized and fir this reason, you will find fewer people around.
+The beach is not yet commercialized, and fir this reason, you will find fewer people around.
 While here, you can try your fishing skills in the water.

 The presence of tropical fish makes it a perfect place for snorkeling.
 You can also spot whales in Chileno beach.
-There is a coral reef you can explore, with the variety of marine life including starfish, sea turtles, eels, sea urchins, sponges, and many more.
+You can explore a coral reef, with a variety of marine life including starfish, sea turtles, eels, sea urchins, sponges, and many more.

 Maya Chan Beach

 Located inMajahual, Quintana Roo, Mexico, Maya Chan Beach is an all-exclusive beach, with food and drinks available.
-There is also Mayan inspired buffet you can try.
+There is also a Mayan inspired buffet you can try.
 Because the water is calm, you can snorkel, or swim or take a kayak.
 The kayaks are glass-bottomed to enable you to view the marine life underwater.

 For cruise guests, there is a round-trip ride to and from the beach.
 A water chair will allow you to relax as you dance through the waves.

 Yelapa is a small beach town in Cabo Corrientes, Jalisco, Mexico.
 The only way of reaching Yelapa Beach is by boat, which will come right up unto the beach sand.